-Creating a European partnership in research and innovation for pandemic preparedness
+A European research and innovation Partnership for Pandemic Preparedness

 The COVID-19 pandemic has underscored the importance of planning and investing in research and innovation in infectious diseases with epidemic risk, long before a health crisis occurs.
-BE READY uilding a European Strategic Research and innovation Area in Direct Synergy with other EU and International Initiatives for Pandemic Preparedness) builds a European Partnership on Pandemic Preparedness.
-This partnership enhance the EU’s capacity to predict and respond to emerging health threats by better coordinating funding for research and innovation at the European level.
+The BE READY project (Building a European Strategic Research and innovation Area in Direct Synergy with other EU and International Initiatives for Pandemic Preparedness) aims to build a European Partnership on pandemic preparedness.
+This Partnership will enhance the EU’s capacity to predict and respond to emerging health threats by better coordinating funding for research and innovation at the European level.

 BE READY will establish guidelines for common research objectives through an agreed Strategic Research and Innovation Agenda (SRIA).
 The partnership will be able to leverage existing pandemic preparedness networks and will work in synergy with the European Commission (notably through the Directorate-General for Research and Innovation DG RTD, and the Health Emergency Preparedness and Response Authority HERA), in close collaboration with the ECDC, the EMA, and other relevant international and European actors.